Ema-Mu/MisterLocation.com/README.md

 The project is based on the open-source framework Sharetribe (available here on Github) that is in turn developed in Ruby on Rails.
 The creators of the software, while making the open source version available to the public, offer a specific version of it as a Saas.
 This way though, even if you do not have the hassle of setting up a server, deploying the software and maintaining the whole thing, you have a very limited access to the backend and almost no access to the database.

-At first I decided to open my <a href=“https://www.misterlocation.com/en/”>photo studio marketplace</a> with their hosted version anyway and I found a solution that, at least in the first period, was geeky enough for me.
+At first I decided to open my [photo studio marketplace](https://www.misterlocation.com/en/) with their hosted version anyway and I found a solution that, at least in the first period, was geeky enough for me.
 In the framework’s admin panel, in fact, there is the possibility to insert CSS and JS code that is loaded into the header of your website.
 I was very aware, and you should be too, that this is just a temporary solution since this way the whole code is gonna be loaded on every single page, even on those ones that you do not want to target.
 That could lead to a side effect that you can easily imagine: if you make heavy use of JavaScript, this is gonna slow down your site.

 Test after test, I decided to create a repository to keep track of all the changes.
 I reached some nice results.
 With some creativity, and even using only CSS, I have been able to: